Best wireless earbuds for noise cancellation

 High-quality audio is only available on some devices.

-Still, there is no denying how good these sound with the right source.
+Still, there is no denying how good these earbuds sound with the right source.
 I tested with a Samsung Galaxy S24 Plus once it was updated to support the SSC codec and could not believe the difference.

 Best features

-The Pixel Buds Pro 2 in Moonstone
+The Google Pixel Buds Pro 2 in the Mint colorway.

 Best features